jy222bz/boxinator/README.md

    - The solution follows the MVC pattern.
    - The AddBox View does not provide any type of blue color.
    - The Color Component can be expanded to contain a wide range of colors.
    - The List View can sort the information according to any of these columns: name, cost, and weight.
-The sorting can be in both orders; Ascending order and Descending order.
-The latter can be achieved by clicking on the column header.
+The sorting can be conducted in both orders; Ascending order and Descending order.
+The latter can be achieved by clicking on the header column.
    - There are two Test Suites; one in the backend soource file and the other in the frontend source file.
    - There are DEMO images along with the solution that show the application running and demonstrating its features and results.